 What steps are being taken by the Conservatory to ensure my safety and good physical and mental health?

-The Conservatory has dedicated Task Forces working on creating and implementing safety and health protocols for the campus, classes and production.
-Efforts include preparing the campus to safely accommodate a pre-determined number of individuals in this space, with priority given to AFI Conservatory Fellows and Faculty.
-Facilities are being retrofitted for physical distancing and protection and increased outdoor academic spaces have been identified.
+The Conservatory has dedicated Task Forces working on creating, updating, and implementing safety and health protocols for the campus, classes and production.
+Efforts include preparing and maintaining the campus to safely accommodate a pre-determined number of individuals in this space, with priority given to AFI Conservatory Fellows and Faculty.
+Facilities have been retrofitted for physical distancing, air filtration systems efficiently maximized, and protective measures and increased outdoor academic spaces have been identified.

 The reopening plan also includes provisions for Fellows who may need to physically distance for short quarantine periods and is addressing longer periods of absence with customized programming for those individuals.

-Leadership continues to receive ongoing guidance from professionals in risk assessment and management and has hired a full-time COVID compliance officer and health professional to provide ongoing oversight and expertise on our management of the space.
+Leadership continues to receive ongoing guidance from professionals in risk assessment and management and the AFI team includes a full-time COVID compliance officer and health professional who provides ongoing oversight and expertise on our management of the space.
 Additional staffing includes counselors in Fellow Affairs to meet any increased demand for support services any Fellow may need.

-At the heart of our safety and good physical and mental health is ensuring that there is a strong sense of community, engagement and commitment to behaviors that benefit the whole.
-We will be asking every member who chooses to belong to the AFI bubble to agree to abide to a set of guidelines which have been developed by a group of representative Fellows themselves.
+At the heart of our safety and good physical and mental health is ensuring that there is a strong sense of community, engagement, and commitment to behaviors that benefit the whole.
+We ask every member who chooses to belong to the AFI bubble to agree to abide to a set of guidelines which have been developed by a group of representative Fellows themselves.

 If I am unable to return to the US because of a travel ban, does the five-month rule apply to me (revoking a visa because of a five-month absence from the US)?